lambdaclass/zksync-eigenda-m1/README.md

     * **stateDiffHash**  is the hash of the states diffs, calculated on EigenDAL2Validator and sent to L1 through L2→L1 Logs

-14. EigenDAL1Validator calls EigenDARegistry isVerified function with **Inclusion Data** as parameter, which returns whether it was correctly verified along with the **EigenDAHash**
+14. EigenDAL1Validator calls EigenDACertAndBlobVerifier isVerified function with **Inclusion Data** as parameter, which returns whether it was correctly verified along with the **EigenDAHash**
 15. EigenDAL1Validator checks if keccak(**stateDiffHash** + **EigenDAHash**) equals **l2DAValidatorOutputHash** (meaning that if not, **EigenDAHash** was not correctly calculated by the sidecar)

 ### What does the Guest do?